nakamasato/kubernetes-training/contents/kubernetes-operator/controller-runtime/builder/README.md

     1. the controller is added to `manager.runnables.Others` by `Manager.Add(Runnable)` in `newController`. ([controller](../controller/README.md#how-controller-is-used))
 1. [bldr.doWatch](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.13.0/pkg/builder/controller.go#L196) to start watching the target resources configured by `For`, `Owns`, and `Watches`.
     1. The actual implementation of `Watch` function is in the [controller](../controller)

-## `For`, `Owns`, and `Watches`: Define what object to watch

-1. `For`: only one resource can be configured.
-Same as
-    ```go
-    Watches(&source.Kind{Type: apiType}, &handler.EnqueueRequestForObject{})
-    ```
-3. `Owns`: Owns defines types of Objects being *generated* by the ControllerManagedBy, and configures the ControllerManagedBy to respond to create / delete / update events by **reconciling the owner object**.
-Same as the following code:
-    ```go
-    Watches(object, handler.EnqueueRequestForOwner([...], ownerType, OnlyControllerOwner()))
-    ```
-    [EnqueueRequestForOwner](https://github.com/coderanger/controller-runtime/blob/1da1a4b89b30a7019d694b9485b594862867fe10/pkg/handler/enqueue_owner.go#L46): Extract owner object from ownerReferences and enqueue it to the queue.
-3. `Watches`: Watches exposes the lower-level ControllerManagedBy Watches functions through the builder.
-Consider using Owns or For instead of Watches directly.

 ## Convert `client.Object` to `Source`